howlingfantods47/geneticalgo_neuralnets/README.md

 	* Lose health by moving
 	* Die if below a health threshold
 	* TODO (?) - predator/prey relationship encodings (has to evolve somehow)

+* Optimize search later - brute force search over entire environment for now :/
+	* Each creature/plant has a gridID tag which helps searching for food/mates.
+	* Each grid has plant/mate lookup tables maintained.